Higher Education and Economic Development Are Great Partners

 I know, they're a bunch of stuffy intellectuals over there, they speak their own language, they're deliriously liberal, and the institution itself moves at a snail's pace.
 They all have red Persian rugs in their living rooms, and way too many books.

-How Town Needs to Help Gown
+How Towns Need to Help Universities

 If your technical college is well known for graphics arts, are you taking advantage of that in your community economic development promotions?
 But in the other direction, had you thought of a graphics art contest, exhibition, or fair where commercial artists from beyond your own city would compete or show?
 If you didn't know that your local institution is a graphic arts mecca, how would you have figured out you could have a graphic arts exhibition over a summer weekend?